-The eligible State agency must describe how it will report data relating to students participating in career and technical education programs in order to adequately measure the progress of the students, including special populations and students participating in tech prep programs, if applicable, and how the eligible State agency will ensure that the data reported to it from local educational agencies and eligible institutions, and the data that it reports to the Secretary, are complete, accurate, and reliable. (section 122(c)(13); section 205)
+The eligible State agency must describe how it will report data relating to students participating in career and technical education programs in order to adequately measure the progress of the students, including special populations and students participating in tech prep programs, if applicable, and how the eligible State agency will ensure that the data reported to it from local educational agencies and eligible institutions, and the data that it reports to the Secretary, are complete, accurate, and reliable.
+(Section 122(c)(13); Section 205)

-To insure that accurate data is reported to PDE, general data reporting workshops are provided for local education agencies throughout the state.
+To insure accurate data is reported to the PA Department of Education (PDE), general data reporting workshops are provided for local education agencies throughout the state.
 Technical assistance is provided on a one-to-one basis as requested.
 This includes visits to schools when necessary.
 In addition, Perkins on-site monitoring includes a review of data and local reporting procedures.
-Postsecondary data is reviewed at two levels first through the Division of Data Services and second through the Bureau of Career and Technical Education.
+Postsecondary data is reviewed at two levels first through the Division of Data Services and second through the PDE Bureau of Career and Technical Education.
 Data is not accepted until both levels are satisfied.